fortnebula/uhmalguhm/README.md

 ## uhmalguhm
  uh *mal* guhm

- The purpose of this project is to provide a easy to use interface to spin up virtual machines that a docker overlay root filesystem.
+ The purpose of this project is to provide a easy to use interface to spin up virtual machines that user docker images as an overlay to the root filesystem.

  Essentially uhmalguhm will build an image that is very fast to boot up that is capable of consuming a Dockerfile.

  ### How to use this software
 ```